-5 Benefits of Embedded Integration Platforms for SaaS Products
+Benefits Embedded Integration Platforms For Saas Products

 Embedded integration platforms can increase your revenue, simplify your integration delivery, and make your customers happier than they've ever been.

-Download the Guide
+Download the Embedded Integration Platform Guide

 Modern SaaS apps and web services use integrations extensively.
 Without them, apps turn into data silos – and data silos make life harder for your customers.
-As a result, native integrations have become table stakes for SaaS.
+As a result, embedded integrations have become table stakes for SaaS.
 Your customers expect you to have them and that they will work – every time.

-Why are native integrations hard to do well?
+Why are integrations hard to do well?

 • Different customers need unique integration configurations